Previously on Lost

 12 of my favourite episodes so far

-January 30th, 2010 - No Comments
+January 30th, 2010 - Comments Off on 12 of my favourite episodes so far

 I’ve wanted to put this list together for a while, and I’ve tried numerous times but have always had trouble narrowing it down to 10.
 Again, my latest attempt failed at this too, so this is a ‘top 12’ instead, there are probably another dozen episodes that I could have included, not to mentioned the premiere and finales from each season which I’ve excluded from this list for the sole reason that they would occupy all the spots.